GlobalHealthAcademy/2026-Conference-Program/README.md

-# 2026-Global-Health-Bridge-Program
+# 2026-Conference-Program
-An interactive web program for the 2026 Global Health Bridge event.
+An interactive web program for the 2026 Global Health Conference.